Future TV: History

-Future Television was a Lebanese owned and operated company founded in 1993.
-First launched in Lebanon on February 15, 1993, Future Television, although the youngest of the Lebanese stations back then, became the nation's fastest growing station.
+Future Television is a Lebanese owned and operated company founded in 1993.
 In October 1994, Future Television started a trial satellite broadcasting over the footprint of Arabsat 1D.
-The testing period lasted two months.
 Shortly after, Future International was launched on the Arabsat 2A transponder.
 In 1996, in compliance with the new Lebanese audio visual law, Future Television restructured its ownership.
-Future Television presently has around 90 new shareholders, all from the Lebanese business, social and media elite.
+Future Television presently has around 90 new shareholders.

-Future Television was forced into closing on May 9, during the 2008 Lebanon conflict.
-After moving its broadcasting headquarters, the station was back on the air on May 13 at 4:30 p.m (Lebanese Local Time).
-On May 16, the station went back to its original offices.
+Future Television was forced into closing on 9 May, during the 2008 Lebanon conflict.
+After moving its broadcasting headquarters, the station was back on the air on 13 May at 4:30 p.m (Lebanese Local Time).
+On 16 May, the station went back to its original offices.

 In September 2019, Lebanese Prime Minister Saad Hariri announced the suspension of work at his Future TV satellite television channel after 26 years of broadcasting, citing financial reasons for halting operations.

-In a statement issued September 18 by his media office, Hariri said: “It is with a heavy heart that I announce today the decision to suspend work at Future TV and settle workers’ wages for the same financial reasons that led to the closing of Al-Mustaqbal newspaper.
+In a statement issued 18 September by his media office, Hariri said: “It is with a heavy heart that I announce today the decision to suspend work at Future TV and settle workers’ wages for the same financial reasons that led to the closing of Al-Mustaqbal newspaper.
 The decision was not an easy one for me or for the men and women of the Future Movement nor is it for the generation of the founding personnel and the millions of Lebanese and Arab viewers of Future TV who had stayed loyal to the station for more than a quarter of a century”.

-The decision highlights the worsening financial crisis in which Hariri has been trapped since the dissolution of Saudi-Oger, his father's construction and services company in Saudi Arabia.
+The decision highlights the worsening financial crisis in which Hariri was trapped since the dissolution of Saudi-Oger, his father's construction and services company in Saudi Arabia.
 The company had been the pillar of the Hariri family fortune.

+Future Television still broadcasts terrestrially, albeit to retain its license, airing reruns of its programs.